-There are specific skills that will give your kids the lifelong gift of financial freedom and teach them smart money habits before they go out on their own.
+Money management lessons are especially important as your children become teenagers teetering on the edge of adulthood.
+There are specific skills that will give your children the lifelong gift of financial freedom.
+Teach them smart money habits before they go out on their own.
 Here are seven money management tips to get you and your teen started:

 - Review monthly statements together.
 Your teen may not realize they’re spending $50 a month on junk food, but those $1.50 purchases can really add up.
 A review of monthly statements can be a great way to point out spending patterns and discuss money management.